Is it okay to tell a child to shut up? Can you say shut up to a child?

 Model creativity, communication and problem-solving

-Telling a child to shut up doesn’t solve the problem you’re having.
+Saying shut up to a child doesn’t solve the problem you’re having.
 Why do you want them to shut up?
 And what do you want them to do instead?

 If you have a young child and you ask them not to do something, guess what they do?
 They’ll do exactly what you just told them not to do.